US adds Vietnam, Cambodia, Macau to trafficking blacklist

 Nations that are put on the blacklist - "Tier 3" - are subject to US sanctions, although the administration routinely waives punishment for friendly nations that promise improvements.

+Ms Kari Johnstone, a senior State Department official in charge of combating human trafficking, said that several Asian governments were downgraded because they had previously been on the watch-list and had not shown progress.

+"Unfortunately, there were a number of countries this year within that region that did not make the increasing efforts," she told reporters.

-Vietnam, which has a warming relationship with Washington due to shared concerns over a rising China, was downgraded to Tier 3 with the State Department saying that the Hanoi government decreased prosecutions in 2021.
+Vietnam, which has a warming relationship with Washington due to shared concerns over a rising China, was downgraded to Tier 3, with the State Department saying that prosecutions dropped off last year.

 The report especially found fault with Hanoi taking no action against a Vietnamese diplomat and embassy staff member posted in Saudi Arabia who were accused of complicity in trafficking several of their citizens.